Rush Pond, Queensbury

 The Pack Demonstration Forest run by SUNY ESF is located just north of the town of Warrensburg and boasts 2,500 acres of woodland trails.
 The Nature Trail, located near the entrance to the forest, has public parking and is handicap accessible.
 The trail cuts through an old-growth hemlock-white pine forest and can be extended onto a number of other trails also located in Pack Forest.

 Cat & Thomas Mountains, Bolton Landing

 Cat and Thomas Mountains, both accessible from the same trailhead just north of Bolton Landing, are moderately difficult hikes that offer spectacular views of Lake George.
-Follow the ridge trail to summit on both mountains, and increase the difficulty of the hike by trying the newest trail on the mountain, the red trail, which descends from the summit of Cat Mountain.
+Follow the ridge trail to summit both mountains, and increase the difficulty of the hike by trying the newest trail on the mountain, the red trail, which descends from the summit of Cat Mountain.

 Gore Mountain, North Creek

 Popular with skiers and snowboarders in the winter, Gore Mountain also offers access to hiking trails in the summer and fall.
-The trail that stretches up old logging roads and ski trails from the base of the Ski Bowl offers numerous branches that allow you to pick how difficult you want your hike to be, although the majority of the trails are on the challenging side.
-However the views from the top are not to be missed!
+The trail that stretches up old logging roads and ski trails from the base of the North Creek Ski Bowl offers numerous branches that allow you to pick how difficult you want your hike to be, although the majority of the trails are on the challenging side.
+However, the views from the top are not to be missed!

 Crane Mountain, Thurman

-Located right in Thurman, Crane Mountain is steep and rocky but a fun climb.
+Located right in Thurman, NY, Crane Mountain is steep and rocky but a fun climb.
 You can take the 3.1-mile loop which offers multiple beautiful views from one side and a scenic pond on the other.
 Be prepared to clamber up rocks and ladders to get to the top

 Cole's Woods, Queensbury